 - Don’t get overdressed.
 There is lots of humidity.
 See this post on how to wear clothes during hiking.

-- No need to bring lots of water in your backpack.
-Levada water is perfect to drink and refill.
+- Don’t bring lots of water in your backpack.
+Levada water is perfect for drinking and refilling.
 The water in Madeira is potable.

 - Have a day backpack.
 Try to be as lightweight as possible.
 Humidity will make you hot.

 - Have a rain jacket.
 An easy to pack thin rain jacket is a necessity.
 In some routes, you go through the falling water, while in others you can get close to waterfalls and its pouring nicely there.

 - Book proper Travel Insurance.
 That is a must for such trips that involve walking in tropical forests.
 Use this link.

 - If you are a backpacker, then read this post and use the link in it for booking with an insurance company, specialized in backpackers.